-We have audited the consolidated financial statements of Baazeem Trading Company (A Saudi Joint Stock Company) and its subsidiaries referred to together as the "Group", which comprise the consolidated statement of financial position as of December 31, 2022, and the consolidated of profit or loss, and other comprehensive income, changes in shareholders' equity and cash flows for the year then ended, which include the notes to the consolidated financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Baazeem Trading Company (A Saudi Joint Stock Company) (The "company") and its subsidiary referred to together as the "Group", which comprise the consolidated statement of financial position as of December 31, 2023, and the consolidated of profit or loss, and other comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements presents fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2022, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by Saudi Organization for Chartered and professional Accountants ("SOCPA").
+In our opinion, the accompanying consolidated financial statements presents fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by Saudi Organization for Chartered and professional Accountants ("SOCPA").